TVXQ: 2008–2009: Japanese breakthrough and international success with Mirotic

-2009–10: S.M.
-Lawsuit, Best Selection 2010 and the split
+2009–2010: SM Lawsuit, Best Selection 2010 and the split

-In July 2009, members Jaejoong, Yoochun, and Junsu attempted to split with their Korean management S.M.
-Entertainment, claiming that their thirteen-year contract was excessively long, schedules were held out without permission of the members, and profits were unfairly distributed.
+In July 2009, members Jaejoong, Yoochun, and Junsu attempted to split with their Korean management SM Entertainment, claiming that their thirteen-year contract was excessively long, schedules were held out without permission of the members, and profits were unfairly distributed.
 In October 2009, the Seoul Central District Court granted the trio a temporary contract injunction, and TVXQ's group activities in Korea were ceased.
-In November 2009, Yunho and Changmin released a joint statement in support of S.M.
-Entertainment, and urged the trio to resolve their issues with their management quickly if they wished to continue their careers as TVXQ members.
+In November 2009, Yunho and Changmin released a joint statement in support of SM Entertainment, and urged the trio to resolve their issues with their management quickly if they wished to continue their careers as TVXQ members.
 As a result of the legal battle, the Shenzhen show for the group's Mirotic tour was canceled a week before its scheduled date on November 21, 2009, thus prematurely ending the tour.
 Despite the injunction, Jaejoong, Yoochun, and Junsu maintained their activities as TVXQ members under Avex's management in Japan, and the group continued to release new Japanese singles together until early 2010.
 However, the members' last public performance together was on December 31, 2009, at the 60th NHK Kōhaku Uta Gassen, where they performed their twenty-eighth single, "Stand by U".

 In January 2010, TVXQ released their twenty-ninth single, "Break Out!", which created a new record for the group.
 The single topped the Oricon and broke Elton John's fourteen-year record of having the highest first-week sales for a foreign artist.
 On February 17, 2010, TVXQ released their Japanese greatest hits album Best Selection 2010, a compilation of their number-one hits including new singles released after 2009's The Secret Code, such as "Share the World / We Are!", "Stand by U", and "Break Out!".
 The album sold over 400,000 copies in one week, earning RIAJ's double platinum status by the end of February.
 In March 2010, the group released their last single together, "Toki o Tomete", which was certified platinum by the RIAJ.